 10. Students may not use JBS technological systems or devices for private gain or any commercial purpose.

-11. Students must adhere to the license agreements for installing/copying software that is purchased by the school.
+11. Students must always adhere to the license agreements for installing/copying software that is purchased by the school.

 12. Students may not use personal technological devices during the school day, unless they are being used for an academic purpose with the express permission of a faculty member in a designated area.
 These items include but are not limited to portable audio and video players, laptops, e-Readers, tablet computers and cell phones.
 Students in grades 9-12 are allowed these devices after the end of 8th period, but they must refrain from their use in academic areas.